5 Ways to Connect with Your Customers AND Learn From Them

 - Learn more from your customers by asking questions you have never asked before.

-- Seek to understand how your customers live and work and what motivates them.
+- Seek to understand how your customers live and work and what motivates them or causes them to worry.

-- What are the emotional, social, and identify-related elements that surround your customer?
+- What are the emotional, social, and identity-related elements that surround your customer?

 Most companies prioritize face to face meetings as a way to build and retain customer relationships.
 In-person meetings, trade shows, and events are all great ways to get to know each other.
 The NOW Customer, really all customers, communicate with the businesses they frequent through multiple channels – the company website, email, live chat, and social media.
-Each point of interaction with a customer presents an opportunity to learn something new about them.
+Each point of interaction with a customer presents an opportunity to learn something new about them, especially now when nearly everyone has a smartphone to easily contact a business.

 3 – Establish An Emotional Connection

 Emotions can be a scary and uncomfortable topic for companies.
 In business, most people prefer a rational and predictable world where decisions are made logically.
 But the reality is emotional behavior is the foundation of every brand.
-Emotions are what make customers pay a premium, experiment with something new, get excited, and share their experience with others.
-Generation Z, in particular highly values emotional connections with a brand.
+Emotions are what make customers pay a premium, experiment with something new, get excited, and share their experiences with others.
+Generation Z, in particular, highly values emotional connections with a brand.
+Being an expert on your customers’ emotions increases the probability of your business lasting longer in your industry.

 When Mack Trucks introduced the Mack Anthem™, it’s first state-of-the-art truck in over 15 years, the company knew it needed to add value and show that they understood their customers’ needs.
 Mac Trucks brought the 40-ton semi to life digitally and virtually to put prospective buyers in the Anthem driver’s seat.
 They did this by distributing thousands of Google Cardboard virtual reality sets to prospects and produced a live-streamed reveal event.
 The company executed a massive social media campaign that teased out clips of the Anthem and crafted social content that resonated with millions of people, tapping into the pride, grit, and strength shared by those who drive long-haul trucks, day in and day out.
 Mack succeeded in establishing an emotional connection, not just to sell its trucks, but to reinvigorate their brand to mass appeal.